plusemon/vaccine-registration-system/README.md

 MAIL_FROM_ADDRESS="no-reply@vaccination.com"
 MAIL_FROM_NAME="Vaccination System"
 ```
-### 6. Run Migrations with Seed(10 Vaccine Center) Database
+### 6. Run Migrations with seed database (10 Vaccine Center included)
 ```base
 php artisan migrate --seed
 ```
+It will migrate the database and seed 10 vaccine Center with Name `Vaccine Center [1-10]`
-Note: For seeded Vaccine Center will sufix with the limit of daily capacity like "Vaccine Center 5" will take 5 schedule in a day.
+Note: For seeded `Vaccine Center` will sufix with the limit of daily capacity. like `Vaccine Center 5` will capable to take `5` schedules in a working day.

 ### 7. Generate Application Key
 Generate an application key to secure the application: